Disclaimer: this post contains affiliate links. Last update: Jan 2021

 Bonus points – very good hiding place if you find yourself in the city in the middle of the day and trying to escape the heat.

-You won’t need more than an hour to explore since it’s not huge, but luckily conveniently located next to restaurants so it’s easy to pop for a lunch once you’re done.
+You won’t need more than an hour to explore since it’s not huge, but luckily conveniently located next to restaurants so it’s easy to pop for lunch once you’re done.

 Kids will love it too, it safe to let them run around and explore on their own.